ella-jennings/cs50-final-project/README.md

 * Add deal card bonus functionality ✅
 * Add 8 card bonus ✅
 * Optimise for mobile view ✅
-* Add ability to reset row ✅
+* Add ability to reset row for player ✅
-* Add ability to reset player
+* Add ability to reset entire round for player ✅
 * Responsive content at larger breakpoints
 * Add option for 5 or 6 colours
 * Add option for second player